AbsurdePhoton/segmentation-depthmap-3d-opencv/README.md

 * You can change the z scale with the Depth slider, to add more depth to your image.
 Try it with the anaglyph view in real-time!

 * Speaking of anaglyph view, you can activate it and change the shift factor, but beware of eyes strain, set it to your liking.
-You must wear red-blue googles to get the depth perception
+You must wear red-cyan googles to get the depth perception

 * To help reduce bad effects in anaglyph mode like "ghosting", you can change the image's gamma, or use different color modes.
 The Dubois mode is the most optimized for red-cyan viewing, but it slightly changes the image's colors